There are many performance opportunities for Mount Union students:

 - Every semester: Piano Keys is a piano recital that showcases the performances of advanced piano students and features some of the masterpieces of the piano repertoire.
 Held every semester on campus, Piano Keys offers an ever-changing variety of piano music performed by the students of Dr. Maira Liliestedt, associate professor of music at the University of Mount Union.

-- Solo con Tutti concerto competition for a chance to play a concerto with the Alliance Symphony Orchestra, UMU Repertory Strings, or the UMU Wind Ensemble.
+Solo con Tutti is a concerto competition for a chance to play a concerto with the Alliance Symphony Orchestra, UMU Repertory Strings, or the UMU Wind Ensemble.

-- 2008 winner: Laura (Jurasko) Mason ’09, performing Mendelssohn’s Capriccio brilliant for piano and orchestra
+- 2008 winner: Laura (Jurasko '09) Mason, performing Mendelssohn’s Capriccio brilliant for piano and orchestra

 - 2009 winner: Marina Iwao, performing Beethoven’s First Piano Concerto, first movement

 - 2010 winners: Jennifer (Grant '13) Linville , performing Kabalevsky’s Third Piano Concerto, third movement; Allyson (Oyster) DePanicis ’10, performing Kabalevsky’s Third Piano Concerto, first movement

 - 2012 winner: Ian LeRoy ’14, performing MacDowell’s Piano Concerto No. 2, first movement

 - 2015 winner: Paige Morris '16, performing Beethoven’s Piano Concerto No. 2, third movement

 - 2017 Honorable Mention: Samuel Atkinson, invited to perform Mozart's Piano Concerto K. 488, second movement with the Alliance Symphony Orchestra on its April 15, 2018 concert

 - 2018 winner: Samuel Atkinson, performing Mendelssohn's Piano Concerto No. 1, first movement